The Dify app shows the task, user handoff, and expected outcome.

 Teach the control plane before asking for trust.

-The guide cluster explains the operating model, validates the workflow, and routes buyers to the right next action.
+The guide cluster explains the operating model, validates the workflow, routes teams to the right next action, and keeps the public language focused on the task, boundary, owner, stop point, and evidence.

 Explain how Dify becomes the visible agent surface while MCPs carry tool access and Policy OS carries boundaries.